Chart Color Schemes

 Blacktown - West's population is younger than the national pattern

-Blacktown - West has a median age of 35 years, which is slightly younger than Greater Sydney's 37 and the national average of 38 years.
-The 0-4 age group makes up 6.8% of the population, compared to Greater Sydney, while the 35-44 age group constitutes 14.4%.
-Between 2021 and present, the 65-74 age group has increased from 6.9% to 7.6% of the population.
-By 2041, significant demographic changes are forecast for Blacktown - West.
-The 75-84 age cohort is projected to rise substantially by 582 people (70%), from 825 to 1,408.
-Notably, the combined 65+ age groups will account for 52% of total population growth, indicating the area's aging demographic profile.
-Conversely, both the 0-4 and 35-44 age groups are expected to decrease in number.
+Blacktown West has a median age of 35 years, which is younger than Greater Sydney's 37 years and the national average of 38 years.
+The 0-4 age group comprises 6.8%, higher than Greater Sydney's percentage.
+Meanwhile, the 35-44 age group makes up 14.4%, less prevalent compared to other areas.
+Between 2021 and present, the 65-74 age group has increased from 6.9% to 7.6%.
+By 2041, significant demographic shifts are projected for Blacktown West.
+The 75-84 age cohort is expected to rise substantially, growing by 580 people (70%) from 827 to 1,408.
+Notably, the combined 65+ age groups will account for 52% of total population growth, indicating an aging demographic profile.
+Conversely, both the 0-4 and 35-44 age groups are projected to decrease in number.